MarkSaweres/Starbucks/README.md

 I believe I may be an honorable mention for the enterprise quality award for creating this on a windows machine.

 # Journal Entries

+https://github.com/MarkSaweres/StarbucksProject for prior commits, split the repo up about a week ago